AeshEmi1/searxng-secure/docs/admin/settings/settings_server.rst

   Set additional HTTP headers, see `#755 <https://github.com/searx/searx/issues/715>`__

 ``enable_tls`` :
-  Enables TLS for the SearXNG flask application.
-Used to encrypt traffic between the reverse proxy and uWSGI server that hosts the SearXNG flask application.
+  Enables TLS for the SearXNG-SE flask application.
+Used to encrypt traffic between the reverse proxy and uWSGI server that hosts the SearXNG-SE flask application.

 ``certificate_path`` :
-  This is the path (relative to /etc/searxng) to the SearXNG certificate.
-It is used by the SearXNG flask application if enable_tls is set to true.
+  This is the path (relative to /etc/searxng) to the SearXNG-SE certificate.
+It is used by the SearXNG-SE flask application if enable_tls is set to true.

 ``certificate_key_path`` :
-  This is the path (relative to /etc/searxng) to the key used to create the SearXNG certificate.
-It is used by the SearXNG flask application if enable_tls is set to true.
+  This is the path (relative to /etc/searxng) to the key used to create the SearXNG-SE certificate.
+It is used by the SearXNG-SE flask application if enable_tls is set to true.